 BMS on Amazon for Only $99: http://amzn.to/2yTFgQS

 Second on the list is a set of catless downpipes.
 The catalytic converters on the OEM downpipes are very restrictive, and limit the amount of airflow leaving the engine.
 This becomes an issue when we put a tuner on our car and increase our boost pressure (psi).
 With catless downpipes, you will be able to run more air through the turbo system which results in higher boost pressures, and better spool times.
 These are second on my list after the dual cone intakes, because once you are bringing more air into the engine and turbos, you will need to allow more air to flow out.
 Downpipes and an intake are the best mods to do before you add a tuner to your car.
 These mods will allow the tuner to maximize horsepower gains through increased boost.
 As with above we are looking for a cost-effective set of downpipes, so we recommend the VRSF downpipes.
 From a quality standpoint, they are highly praised throughout the N54 community, and they come at a price of only $350 brand new.
-Zach runs the VRSF downpipes, and I will be adding them to my car very soon.
+Definitely one of the best bolt-on mods for the N54 engine.

 As a disclaimer, removing the catalytic converters on your N54 will result in the car failing emissions tests.
 Technically it is “illegal”, but the majority of N54 owners will run catless, you simply need to find a shop to do your inspection that is more so on the lax side of things.
 If you are concerned with this, and don’t want to run an illegal setup, you can get “high-flow” downpipes that still have the catalytic converters, but are less restrictive than OEM.
 The high flow downpipes don’t create as much power as catless, but they are still a huge improvement over OEM.